What Is Memory Care? Find Memory Care Facilities Near You

 - Your loved one cannot feed or care for him or herself

-- You feel burnout, as the primary caregiver
+- You feel burnout and can't manage stress, as the primary caregiver

 - You are constantly worried about your loved one’s safety